 I’m sorry Elliot.
 I shouldn’t have been so harsh and I was wrong to be so full of prejudice.
 But if I hadn’t, I wouldn’t have realised that you too are wrong.
 Although you never knew it, you taught me two, important lessons.

 Nicholas Houghton is an artist based in London and Folkestone, England.
 His work uses a variety of media, the most common being lens-based accompanied by text, through which he tells stories.
 He teaches on the PGCert in Creative Education at the University for the Creative Arts, and has previously taught at University of the Arts London, University of Leeds, Cleveland College of Art and Design, Ravensbourne, Université de Quebec and Nova Scotia College of Art and Design.

-Eisner, Elliot (1979) The Educational Imagination: On the Design and Evaluation of School Programs, New York, NY: Macmillan.
+Eisner, E. (1979) The Educational Imagination: On the Design and Evaluation of School Programs.
+New York, NY: Macmillan.

-Orr, Susan and Shreeve, Alison (2018) Art and Design Pedagogy in Higher Education: Knowledge, Values and Ambiguity in the Creative Curriculum, Abingdon: Routledge.
+Orr, S. and Shreeve, A. (2018) Art and Design Pedagogy in Higher Education: Knowledge, Values and Ambiguity in the Creative Curriculum.
+Abingdon: Routledge.